-We provide Energy and Sustainability Services to occupiers and investors to assist them in developing their corporate sustainability strategies, greening their real estate portfolios, reducing their energy consumption and their carbon footprint, upgrading building performance by managing Leadership in Energy and Environmental Design ("LEED") construction or retrofits and providing sustainable building operations management.
-We have over 1,400 energy and sustainability accredited professionals and have provided over 20,000 facilities with specialized energy evaluation services.
-In 2011, we documented \$105 million in energy savings for our clients and reduced their greenhouse gas emissions by 587,000 tons.
+We provide Energy and Sustainability Services to occupiers and investors to help them develop their corporate sustainability strategies, green their real estate portfolios, reduce their energy consumption and carbon footprint, upgrade building performance by managing Leadership in Energy and Environmental Design ("LEED") construction or retrofits and provide sustainable building operations management.
+We have more than 1,400 energy and sustainability accredited professionals and estimate that we have generated over \$642 million of energy saving for our clients from 2007 through 2012.
+In 2012 alone, we documented \$176 million in energy savings for our clients and reduced their greenhouse gas emissions by 913,000 tons.
+Our advice enabled better sustainability performance in a total of 1,351 buildings, a 28% increase compared to 2011.